jacksonsugar/Burn-wire/README.md

       Tools -> Serial Monitor

-9) Open Burn_wire_1.0.ino and set times for the burn cycle and strobe delay found in the first few lines of code
+9) Open Burn_wire_1.0.ino and set times for the burn cycle and strobe delay found in the first few lines of code seperated by the "/".
+Do not edit code outside the lines provided.

-10) Upload Burn_wire_1.0.ino to the burn wire and unplug from programming device
+10) Upload Burn_wire_1.0.ino to the burn wire and unplug from programming device --> Note: Elapsed time programmed begins once shorting plug is installed.

-11) Once ready to deploy, install shorting plug and cut off USB cable (making sure to seal off any exposed wire)
+11) Install shorting plug

 12) Deploy!

-NOTE: There is a known bug in the macOS distribution of Arduino IDE blocking the USB serial conneciton to the Arduino Follow this link to download and install Virtual COM Port Drivers for (http://www.ftdichip.com/Drivers/VCP.htm)
+NOTE: There is a known issue with macOS blocking the USB serial conneciton to the Arduino or arduino clone Follow this link to download and install Virtual COM Port Drivers for macOS (http://www.ftdichip.com/Drivers/VCP.htm)